girlguidinghertfordshire/ggherts/about-us/county-centre/index.md

 {% include tagged-news-post.html tag="HGC" %}

-## 200 Club

-The 2023 200 Club prize draw winners, supporting the Hertfordshire Guide Centre, can be found on the [200 club page](200-club/).

 ## Availability and booking

 Please use the calendar to check availability.
 Booking requests can be submitted directly via the calendar or by contacting the Bookings Secretary on <hgcbookings@girlguidinghertfordshire.org.uk>